horcruxen/blog_comments/README.md

 # My blog

-This repository holds the discussions for <horcrux.en>
+This repository holds the discussions for [horcrux.me](https://horcrux.me)

 Powered by [giscus](https://giscus.app)